kq-li/eff-x/log.md

     - Sequences of assignments of exprs can be reordered and optimized

 ## 12/15
-## 2 hours
+## 4 hours
-- Reimplemented interpreter for new lower-level language
+- Reimplemented interpreter and typechecker for new lower-level language